Refer to the Master Academic Calendar for a complete listing of grading deadlines and other important dates.

 - How to Grade in Faculty Grade Entry

 Checking and Reporting Non-Attendance of Students

 Instructors should check attendance periodically and report students who never attend or stop attending.
 It is recommended that class lists be checked the first day of classes, the beginning of the second week of classes, at mid-semester, and prior to the last week of classes.
 By doing so, instructors are proactive in getting students properly enrolled in the correct sections, reminding students of the need to properly drop or withdraw in order to prevent owing fees and receiving failing grades, and complying with federal laws governing financial aid and veterans education.

-After the first two weeks of the semester, instructors may no longer submit an Instructor Drop but should complete a Reporting Non-Attendance form.
+After the first three weeks of the semester, instructors may no longer submit an Instructor Drop but should complete a Reporting Non-Attendance form.
 The Office of the Registrar will attempt to contact the student and encourage them to take the appropriate action.

 Students who are attending but are not enrolled should be directed to the department office of the course to seek permission to enroll after the deadline.
-If permission is granted, the student must bring completed Change of Schedule form to the Office of the Registrar for processing.
+If permission is granted, the student must bring a completed Change of Schedule form to the Office of the Registrar for processing.

 Impact of Missing Grading Deadlines